aurbano/typesafe-fetch/README.md

 # Type-Safe Fetch

-> Warning!
-This is alpha software and will very likely still change significantly before the 1.0.0 release - use only to test the capabilities and suggest improvements.
-> Check out the roadmap to v1 below - it'll be updated as we get closer

 Given a **path** and a **method**, the TypeScript compiler will **guarantee** that you are passing the correct **path** and **query** parameters, and the correct **body** (and only if needed).

 Realised already how insanely awesome that is?
 The compiler will validate **every** aspect of the API request, including the response type - automatically!